cvcio/covid-19/README.md

 ##### Environment Variables
 In the new folder you will find a `.env` file, where you can set your own environment variables.
 Read more about Vue CLI [modes and environment variables](https://cli.vuejs.org/guide/mode-and-env.html).

-The important key is `VUE_APP_BASE_API`, which is the COVID&ndash;19 API url.
-You can host your own API or you can use the public endpoints https://covid.imedd.org or the fallback https://covid.cvcio.org.
-Read more about the API here: [COVID&ndash;19 API](https://github.com/cvcio/covid-19-api).
+The important keys are `VUE_APP_BASE_API`, `VUE_APP_GOV_API_KEY` and `VUE_APP_MAPBOX`.
+The first is the COVID&ndash;19 API url.
+You can host your own API or you can use the public endpoints https://covid.imedd.org.
+Read more about the API here: [COVID&ndash;19 API](https://github.com/iMEdD-Lab/covid-19-imedd-api).
+The second one is the token for [Vaccinations Data API](https://www.data.gov.gr/datasets/mdg_emvolio_weekly/).
+You can get one from here: [Create API Token](https://www.data.gov.gr/token/).
+Finally, the third is the Mapbox Access Token, which you can get from [Mapbox](https://docs.mapbox.com/help/getting-started/access-tokens/).

 ##### Install Dependencies